-Establishing (not guessing) what your values are, as a human being, and then understanding what environment you work best in, or who you might work most effectively with, can be a game-changer. (if this is not something you’ve explored yet, I highly recommend this exercise to find out what yours are)
+Establish (don’t guess) what your values are, as a human being.
+Understand what environments you work best in, or who you can work most effectively with.
+If this is not something you’ve explored yet, I highly recommend this exercise to find out what yours are.

-Knowing your values, and therefore what situations could challenge them, or cause you to feel uncomfortable, can help you to show up as your most authentic self (or not show up, if that’s the right decision for you!).
+Know your values, and therefore what situations could challenge them, or cause you to feel uncomfortable.
+This can help you to show up as your most authentic self (or not show up, if that’s the right decision for you!).

-And – if you realise along the way, that there are ways you are being misunderstood, due to different personality types etc, you can adjust or explain accordingly, while still showing up as your authentic self.
+And – if you realise along the way, that there are ways you are being misunderstood, due to different personality types etc, you can adjust or explain accordingly.
+And still show up as your authentic self.

 Having done many (many!) different types of personality styles exercises and quizzes, I’ve figured out lots of reasons why I

-- found myself managing teams where I didn’t know how to motivate the people I was supposed to be leading, or
+- found myself managing people I didn’t know how to motivate, or

 Eventually, I realised that it wasn’t all ‘them’…

-I learned how to look at my own behaviours in each of these scenarios, and established ways in which I could adapt my responses to the individual situations, instead of always expecting everyone to do things my way.
+I learned how to look at my own behaviours in each of these scenarios.
+Established ways in which I could adapt my responses to the individual situations, instead of always expecting everyone to do things my way.
 I learned to self-reflect.
 To lead myself first.

-If you have no idea why you react the way you do to certain things – whether it’s
+Do you understand why you react the way you do to certain situations –

-- who it is that’s setting the reactions off,
+- who it is that’s set the reactions off?

-The more you learn about yourself, the more prepared you will be if you see the situations arising, and the more able you will be to lead yourself more confidently.
+The more you learn about yourself, the more prepared you will be if you see the situations arising.
+And the more able you will be to lead yourself with confidence.
 You will understand the best way for you to authentically take part in the discussion.
-By being more self aware, you can take a deep breath before a challenging conversation, ask yourself what you each need from the interaction, and then be able to more calmly be in control of what you want to say.
+By being more self aware, you can take a deep breath before a challenging conversation.
+Ask yourself what you each need from the interaction, and then be able to more calmly be in control of what you want to say.

 The more self-confidence you gain by being authentic, the more you will realise the benefit of self-reflection.
 And the less likely you will be to blindly walk into a situation without seeing potential red flags first.

-It doesn’t mean you can’t or shouldn’t work with people outside of your personality style or your values, but so long as you are going into it with that level of understanding, you will at least be aware of any potential area where you might not agree, or you might need to remember that the clients values are not the same as yours.
+It doesn’t mean you can’t, or shouldn’t, work with people outside of your personality style or your values.
+So long as you go in with that level of understanding.
+You can be aware of any potential areas where you might not agree, or you might need to remember that the clients values are not the same as yours.
 Within reason of course – for example if one of your values was friendship, and the potential client was all business, no chit-chat – this shouldn’t prevent you from being able to help them, or work with them.
-But – it also shouldn’t require you to change who you are authentically – if the person can’t deal with your friendly chit-chat, then maybe it is the wrong fit!
+However, it shouldn’t require you to change who you are authentically.
+If the person can’t deal with your friendly chit-chat, then maybe it is the wrong fit.

 A lot of it is going with what feels right – trusting your instincts.
 And knowing yourself and your values, helps you trust your judgement.

-I’ve found over the decades of experience I’ve had in corporate, small and family business, the places I’ve enjoyed working the most and the ones where I’ve done my best work, are the ones where I could be myself.
-As soon as I have to do the extra thinking around how I’m ‘supposed to’ behave here, the more time I waste worrying about that, not getting on and doing the work!
-Being true to yourself, and working as often as possible with others who are similar, will help you strike a much better work/life balance, and help to prevent burnout.
+Over the decades of experience I’ve had in corporate, small and family business, I’ve found that the places I’ve enjoyed working the most, and the ones where I’ve done my best work, are the ones where I could be myself.
+If I have to think about behaving differently, I will waste time worrying about that, and not getting on and doing the work!
+Be true to yourself, and work as often as possible with others who are similar or who you are comfortable enough around to be yourself.
+This will help you strike a much better work/life balance, and help to prevent burnout.

 Being fake is exhausting – take it from someone who pretended to be an extrovert for over 40 years!

-Since I did my own self-reflection, and recognised that my energy generation was dependent on time alone, I’ve been much more conscious of not over-stuffing my calendar.
-I may not be cramming as many meetings into my week, but the ones I do go to, I’m so much more engaged, can offer up more insights, and am confident and prepared enough to share much more than I would do if I was running from one to the other, exhausted and spread thinly across the subject matters.
+Since I began my own self-reflection, and recognised that my energy and creativity generation were dependent on spending time alone, I’ve been much more conscious of not over-stuffing my calendar.
+I may not be cramming as many meetings into my week, but the ones I do go to, I’m so much more engaged.
+Offering up more insights, confident and prepared enough to share much more than I would do if I was running from one to the other, exhausted and spread thinly across the subject matters.

-Oh and MY values are: Leadership, Ethics, Creativity, Friendship and Privacy.Celia
+Oh and FYI – MY values are: Leadership, Ethics, Creativity, Friendship and Privacy.Celia